AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Method

-We now present the two loss functions used to train the student model: a contrastive loss and a JEPA loss.

 \paragraph{Contrastive Loss.} For a fixed patch $p$, the observations $x_p^m$ for $m \in \mathcal{M}$ capture different aspects of the same spatial region but share the same underlying semantics: the content of $p$.
 Therefore, we expect the representations $f_p^{m,\Student}$ to be consistent across modalities.
 We enforce this intuition with a contrastive loss inspired by OmniSat~\cite{astruc2024omnisat}.
-Specifically, we use a modified InfoNCE loss~\cite{oord2018representation}, where each token $(p,m)$ is positively matched with tokens of the same patch but different modalities, and negatively matched with tokens corresponding to different patches and modalities.
-Tokens of the same modality but different patches are neither counted as positive nor negative, as patches of the same tile can have similar content.
-The contrastive loss is defined as:
+Specifically, we use a modified InfoNCE loss~\cite{oord2018representation}, where each token $(p,m)$ is positively paired with those from the same spatial patch but different modalities:

 where $\tau$ is a temperature parameter, and $\langle \cdot, \cdot \rangle$ denotes the cosine similarity between embeddings.